-3.1.
+207 3.1.
 General remarks

-For several simulation-based methods, gradient estimation tipically becomes a post-process of the reliability analysis [21,24,27].
-Given their applicability to a wide range of engineering problems [12,17-19], it makes sense to obtain both estimators, despite the additional computational cost.
+Different simulation-based methods take advantage of the design point of the elementary failure domains for efficiently estimating the reliability sensitivity.
+Indeed, gradient estimation usually becomes a post-process of the reliability analysis [21, 24, 27].
+Given their applicability to a range of engineering problems [12, 17, 18, 19], it makes sense to obtain both estimators, despite the additional computational cost.

-The first excursion probability sensitivity integral evaluation, as shown in Eq.
-(12), requires performing integration over the limit state hypersurface.
+The first excursion probability sensitivity integral evaluation, as shown in equation (12), requires performing integration over the limit state hypersurface.
 This quantity can be estimated using various simulation schemes.
 For instance, literature suggests that this task can be accomplished through Directional Sampling [43] and Line Sampling [33].
-When the failure domain has a particular structure, as shown in Eq.
-(10), it is possible to perform this task in a more sophisticated manner, with the novelty of this work relying on the latter.
+When the failure domain has a particular structure, as shown in equation (10), it is possible to perform this task in a more sophisticated manner, with the novelty of this work relying on the latter.

-A framework based on Domain Decomposition Method [6] is chosen to estimate both the failure probability and its sensitivity.
-For this purpose, the failure probability integral is expressed in terms of the effective contribution of each elementary failure domain, followed by a mathematical development involving Directional Sampling [43] and Importance Sampling [44], yielding the same first excursion probability estimators as shown in [6].
-Note that the deduction for the Domain Contribution Method presented here (see Section 3.2) differs from the one originally presented in [6].
-Such alternative deduction is chosen on purpose, as it facilitates the calculation of the probability sensitivity, as discussed in Section 3.3.
+A framework based on Domain Decomposition Method [6] is chosen to estimate both the failure 219 probability and its sensitivity.
+For this purpose, the failure probability integral is expressed in 220 terms of the effective contribution of each elementary failure domain, followed by a mathematical 221 development involving Directional Sampling [43] and Importance Sampling [44], yielding the same 222 first excursion probability estimators as shown in [6].
+Note that the deduction for the Domain 223 Contribution Method presented here (see Section 3.2) differs from the one originally presented 224 in [6].
+Such alternative deduction is chosen on purpose, as it facilitates the calculation of the 225 probability sensitivity, as discussed in Section 3.3.
+226

-3.2.
-Domain decomposition method
+227 3.2.
+Domain Decomposition Method

-3.2.1.
-Effective contribution of the elementary failure domains
+228 3.2.1.
+Effective Contribution of the Elementary Failure Domains

-The particular geometry of the failure domain defined in Section 2.5 gives substantial information of the analytical definition of the elementary failure domains.
-Moreover, it is evident from Fig. 1 that there may be overlapping between the elementary failure domains.
-In the context of high-dimensional problems, the degree of overlap may be significant, which consequently complicates the estimation of the first excursion probability.
-To address this issue, leveraging the elementary failure domain definition, the failure probability integral defined in Eq.
-(11) can be written in terms of the contribution of each of the individual elementary failure domains [5,8], which is given by:
+The particular geometry of the failure domain defined in Section 2.5 gives substantial infor-229 mation of the analytical definition of the elementary failure domains.
+Moreover, it is evident from 230 Figure 1 that there may be overlapping between the elementary failure domains.
+In the context 231 of high-dimensional problems, the degree of overlap may be significant, which consequently com-232 plicates the estimation of the first excursion probability.
+To address this issue, leveraging the 233 elementary failure domain definition, the failure probability integral defined in equation (11) can 234 be written in terms of the contribution of each of the individual elementary failure domains [5, 8], 235 which is given by: 236 where $p{i,k}(\boldsymbol{y})$ is termed as effective contribution associated with the elementary failure domain $F{i,k}$, which is defined as follows:

-$$p_F(\mathbf{y}) = \sum{i=1}^{n_T} \sum{k=1}^{n_T} p{i,k}(\mathbf{y}),$$ (16)
+$$p_F(\mathbf{y}) = \sum{i=1}^{n\eta} \sum{k=1}^{n_T} p{i,k}(\mathbf{y}),$$ (16)